HEIS3NB3RG/HEIS3NB3RG/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and learning the art of exploitation.
 - 🎓 &nbsp; Studying Cybersecurity at Amrita Vishwa Vidyapeetham.
 - 🌱 &nbsp; Learning more about Pentesting.
 - ✍️ &nbsp; Pursuing Video editing and taking short films as hobbies/side hustles.